 Our organization connects with students in need through the Frisco ISD school staff and administration.
 We work with nurses at each campus to identify students in need.
 Quarterly, we deliver individual pre-packaged bags (Refresh Packs) to Frisco ISD schools that include essential hygiene products to last each child for 3 months.
 Our care packages are discreetly distributed to the students via the school and the student's identity is protected and confidential.

 Our Refresh Packs are tailored to the child's age and gender.
 A basic pack will include toothpaste, toothbrush, floss, shampoo, conditioner, body wash/bar soap, chapstick/lip balm, comb/brush, and lotion.
 Packages for those in middle and high school will also include shaving cream, deodorant, and feminine products.
 Ethnic shampoo and conditioner available upon request.
 We also include a Refresh Card (handwritten inspirational message of encouragement) in each pack.

 Good hygiene promotes better health and prevents illness, infections, and rashes from spreading.
 Good personal hygiene increases self-confidence and helps children to feel good about themselves and their appearance.
 Lack of self esteem, especially during the teenage years, can negatively impact a student's performance in school as well as their ability to form meaningful relationships and friendships.

 Frisco ISD is among the fastest growing school districts in the nation.
 Although Frisco is widely seen as an affluent community, many situations (job loss, family deaths, divorce, medical issues) contribute to the numbers of those in financial crisis on the rise in our community.
-Of the students enrolled in FISD in 2019, 12.5% (over 7,500 students) are economically disadvantaged.
+As of January 2020, of the students enrolled in FISD, 13% (over 8,190 students) are economically disadvantaged.
 Hygiene items are NOT covered under government assistance programs such as SNAP (Supplemental Nutrition Assistance Program), making the need for these items even greater.